News

-Disputes between trade unions and train companies in the UK have now been dragging on for well over two years, with rail workers taking action to protest poor pay and working conditions.
-But while train strikes are officially over for much of the UK after ASLEF negotiated a pay deal, more strikes have now been called for London.
+Disputes between trade unions and train companies in the UK have now been dragging on for nearly three years, with rail workers taking action to protest poor pay and working conditions.
+But while train strikes are officially over for much of the UK after ASLEF negotiated a pay deal, some strikes have since been called for select services for an extended period.

 As for nationwide strikes?
-Following the last bout of ASLEF strikes in May – which saw train drivers at 16 operators across the UK walk out over three days – no further action has been called for British train services.
+Following the last bout of ASLEF strikes in May 2024 – quite some time ago, at this point, and which saw train drivers at 16 operators across the UK walk out over three days – no further action has been called for British train services.

 Here’s everything you need to know about upcoming industrial action on the UK’s rail network.